Skip to content

 curl http://localhost:8001/bookings/a1b2c3d4-...

-The response now includes booked_lines with confirmed deal details.
+The response now includes booked_lines with confirmed deal details from the seller.